Distributive-Network/use-dcp-worker/README.md

   - `computeGroups?: []`: List of compute groups the worker is in and the authorization to join them.
 A compute group is to be described as `{ joinKey: 'exampleGroup', joinSecret: 'password' }`.
   - `leavePublicGroup?: boolean = false`: A flag that controls if the worker should omit fetching work from the public compute group.
 If not defined, this flag is evaluated to _false_.
   - `jobAddresses?: []`: If populated, worker will only fetch slices from jobs corresponding to the job addresses in this list.
-  - `maxWorkingSandboxes?: integer | undefined`: Maximum number of sandboxes allowed to do work.
+  - `maxWorkingSandboxes?: number | undefined`: Maximum number of sandboxes allowed to do work.
 If `undefined`, then the Supervisor will determine a safe limit, based off of machine hardware.
-  - `paymentAddress: Keystore | Address | String`: A Keystore, Address (`dcp.wallet.Address`) or string identifying a DCP Bank Account to deposit earned DCCs.
+  - `paymentAddress: Keystore | Address | string`: A Keystore, Address (`dcp.wallet.Address`) or string identifying a DCP Bank Account to deposit earned DCCs.
   - `shouldStopWorkerImmediately?: boolean`: If true, when the worker is called to stop, it will terminate all working sandboxes without waiting for them to finish.
 If false, the worker will wait for all sandboxes to finish computing before terminating.

 Note: Learn more about `Keystore` and `Address` in our [Wallet API documentation](https://docs.dcp.dev/specs/wallet-api.html).